Ratified November 13, 1997; Revised: October 9, 2002; October 25, 2006; November 5, 2008; September 21, 2011; and September 19, 2023

 Section 5.
 Member Society Voting Rights:

 (a) IFTA Liaisons of Full Member Societies in good standing shall be entitled to vote on behalf of the Full Member Society they represent.
 Proxy voting is permitted in all instances and may be exercised by any IFTA Colleague properly appointed as a proxy.
 Electronic voting is permitted when so determined by the Board of Directors.
 Developing Member Societies shall not have voting rights.
 The procedures for voting shall be in accord with the provisions in most recent edition of Robert’s Rules of Order, Newly Revised, to the extent not specifically stated in these Bylaws.
-Voting will be conducted either on a one vote per Full Member Society basis or, as and when permitted herein, on a proportional vote basis.
-Where a proportional vote is requested and undertaken, the results of the proportional vote override any pre-existing one vote per Full Member Society vote on the same motion.
+Voting will be conducted on a proportional vote basis.

-(d) A proportional vote shall require a poll of Full Member Societies.
-If a proportional vote is requested, each Full Member Society shall have one vote for every IFTA Colleague who is a member in good standing of such society.
+(b) A proportional vote shall require a poll of Full Member Societies.
+Each Full Member Society shall have one vote for every IFTA Colleague who is a member in good standing of such society.
 For the purpose of determining the proportional votes of Full Member Societies, each Full Member Society shall be deemed to have the number of IFTA Colleagues identified on December 31 of the prior year in the IFTA census, provided, however, that no Full Member Society shall be entitled to more than twenty percent (20%) of the total number of eligible votes.

 Section 6.
 Membership Dues and Assessments: The Board of Directors shall establish proposed membership dues and assessments from time to time, based on the forward financial plan of the Federation.
 Proposed membership dues and assessments along with forward budgets will be presented to the Full Member Societies at the Annual General Meeting for ratification.
 Annual dues shall be based upon the number of IFTA Colleagues in each Member Society and shall be due in January of each calendar year.
 Annual dues for new Member Societies shall be pro-rated based on the quarter of the year in which membership in the Federation is granted.
 Each Member Society shall be obligated to pay its dues and assessments in full for any calendar year in which membership has been held.
 No dues will be refunded.
 Resignation, suspension or expulsion will not relieve a Member Society from its obligation to pay its dues and assessments for the fiscal year in which it resigned or was suspended or expelled.